Camotes Islands: Geography

 Camotes Islands comprises three major islands and one minor islet, divided between four municipalities.
 On Poro Island are the municipalities of Poro and Tudela.
-Pacijan Island's sole municipality is San Francisco.
+Pacijan Island's sole municipality is San Francisco, which also governs the offshore islet of Tulang.
 Ponson Island's sole municipality is Pilar.
-Tulang Island is an islet and part of San Francisco.
 The main islands of Pacijan and Poro are connected by a 1.5 km causeway.
-Ponson lies about 4 km northeast of Poro, across the Kawit Strait.
-Tulang is located a short distance north of Pacijan.
+Ponson lies about 4 km northeast of Poro, across the Kawit Strait, while Tulang is located a short distance north of Pacijan.

 The Camotes are low-lying with several hills, some used for telecommunications relay stations.
 The highest point is Altavista, 388 m above sea level, on Poro.
 Pacijan has a large lake, Lake Danao, which at 650 ha is the largest freshwater lake in the province.

-Languages

-Cebuano is the primary language, then English and Filipino.
-School children are taught all three languages.

-Porohanon or Camotes Visayan is spoken in the town of Poro only, and is one of the most endangered languages in the Visayas.
-The language is classified as distinct from Sebwano (Bisaya) by the Komisyon ng Wikang Filipino and is vital to the culture and arts of the Porohanon people.